aimms/documentation/webui/combination-chart-widget.rst

 |

-For each identifier added to the Contents tab the following settings can be specified: the identifier name (as declared in the AIMMS model), its display domain, the chart type to be applied to this identifier, the number of decimals, and the indicator for showing/hiding the units of measurement.
+For each identifier added to the Contents tab the following settings can be specified:

+* the identifier name (as declared in the AIMMS model),
+* its display domain,
+* the chart type to be applied to this identifier,
+* the Y-axis (Primary or Secondary) to be applied to it,
+* the number of decimal places to be shown,
+* and the indicator for showing or hiding its units of measurement.

 These values may be literal or given through identifiers present in the AIMMS model, as shown below:

 .. image:: images/CombiChart-Identifier-Settings-1.png